dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 3. Use organisation unit groups in analysis apps
 4. Use organisation unit group sets in analysis apps
 5. Retrieve organisation units via the API
-6. Configure organisation unit groups in maintenance
+6. Describe the limitations of creating organisation unit groups in maintenance
 7. Add organisation units to organisation unit groups via import/export
 8. Configure organisation unit group sets in maintenance